openstack/governance/goals/index.rst

 ----------------

-After a goal is completed, each PTL is responsible for updating the storyboard task used to track the goal progress for their project to set the status to "Merged" and to add links to all completion artifacts, before the final release date for the cycle.
+After a goal is completed, each PTL is responsible for updating the storyboard task or etherpad used to track the goal progress for their project to set the status to "Merged" and to add links to all completion artifacts, before the final deadline of the goal.

 If a goal is not completed, that information should be added, along with any references needed to track when that work will be completed.

+Champion or TC member needs to move the completed goal from ``/goals/selected/`` directory to ``/goals/completed/`` directory.

 Goal Champion Responsibilities
 ------------------------------